 Crystalline Silicon Types

 As for the panels themselves, there are two main options: monocrystalline (or single-crystalline) and polycrystalline (or multi-crystalline).
-While monocrystalline is more efficient, can help save space, and are often darker in color, they tend to be more expensive.
-The more affordable polycrystalline option is slightly less efficient, meaning the array would need to be larger to produce the same amount of power, and tend to be bluer.
+While monocrystalline are more efficient, can help save space, and are often darker in color, they tend to be more expensive.
+The more affordable polycrystalline option is slightly less efficient, meaning the array would need to be larger to produce the same amount of power and tend to be bluer.

-If looks are a significant factor for your system, less roof space would be needed with monocrystalline and its darker color would blend with dark roofs.
+If looks are a significant factor for your system, less roof space would be needed with monocrystalline, and its darker color would blend with dark roofs.

 Solar panels primarily come in two sizes: a 60-cell module and a 72-cell module.
 Typically, 72-cell modules are cheaper, but 60-cell modules offer more variety.
 72-cell modules are primarily available with only white frames and a polycrystalline structure, while 60-cell modules open the door for black frames and monocrystalline options.